adrianzwz/TASA-Typeface-Collection/README.md

 ## About the authors

 ### Local Remote
-The fonts are designed with the support of Local Remote.
 Local Remote is an independent design studio based in Taiwan, aiming to create the future of brand experience through innovative, immersive, experiential, and multi-sensory storytelling across virtual & physical experience. <https://localremote.co/>

 ### Weizhong Zhang